liwuguibo/NUEDC/ADC/ADS1256/Readme.md

 Power supply is integrated and it is widely input.

 Not verified yet and driver program will be uploaded after verified.

+Updata: Add ESD protection diode and make some changes in the footprint of STM32F103C8T6